riibytes/VITyarthi-AI-ML/README.md

-# VITyarthi-AI-ML
+# VITyarthi-AI-ML project
-Expense Tracker Program

-# Simple Expense Tracker
+# Simple Expense Tracker Program

 ## 📌 Project Overview
 This **Simple Expense Tracker** is a Python-based console application that allows users to record, view, and analyze their daily expenses.